 You'll need: paper or card and some kind of writing tool

 Flex your writing muscles and write a letter to older relatives or neighbours who might be feeling a little lonely right now.
 Let them know you're thinking of them, and if they live nearby you could even leave a sweet treat on their doorstep for them to enjoy while they read your letter.
-You could also write to any NHS staff and supermarket, pharmacy or post office workers that you know to say thank you for all the work they're doing to keep everything running during this time.
+You could also write to any NHS staff and supermarket, pharmacy or post office workers that you know to say thank you for all the work they're doing.

 16. Toddler-Friendly Ring Toss

 You'll need: kitchen roll tube, tape or Blu Tac, paper plates and scissors